 God came to us in Christ.
-When hostility and enmity exist, we can break the silence because of Christ and offer what God has offered the us-a word of Grace.
-The true light came on the first Christmas-the light that shines in the darkness, but the darkness has not overcome it.
-Light equals life.
+When hostility and enmity exist, we can break the silence because of Christ and offer what God has provided the us-a Word of Grace.
+The true Light came on the first Christmas-the light that shines in the darkness, but the darkness has not overcome it.
+Light equals Life.
 The Light of Christ has come into our lives.
-Do we see it as a disturbance, or do we see it as the Light of life, like the shepherds did?
-This light brings peace, comfort, reconciliation and joy into our lives.
+Do we see it as a disturbance, or do we see it as the Light of Life, as the shepherds did?
+This Light brings our lives peace, comfort, reconciliation, and joy.

-Down in the valley between the farm and the town they met.
-They were silent for a moment and then they embraced with shouts of “Merry Christmas!!!!”
-The reconciliation took place at that moment, and the true light of Christmas was bright with a glow that could be seen for miles around.
+Down in the valley between the farm and the town, they met.
+They were silent momentarily, then embraced with shouts of “Merry Christmas!!!!”
+The reconciliation took place at that moment, and the true Light of Christmas was bright with a glow that could be seen for miles around.

-Christ the light was in the world.
-The world was made by Him, but the world did not know Him.
-In the Bible, the word “flesh” often means “the whole person”.
-Human nature is distinct and separate from God; the human nature in all of its weakness and susceptibility of sin.
+Christ, the Light was in the world.
+He made the world, but the world did not know Him.
+In the Bible, “flesh” often means “the whole person”.
+Human nature is distinct and separate from God; human nature is in its weaknesses and susceptibility to sin.
 The rejecter’s loss is the believer’s gain.
 The way has been opened for God’s purpose to be fulfilled in us.
-Christ’s grace is inexhaustible.
-The purpose of the Light is to make us His children.
+Christ’s Grace is inexhaustible.
+The goal of the Light is to make us His children.
 He is God over us, and He is our advocate.
 He pleads our case because He loves us.

-Jesus revealed His love for us through the greatest act of self-sacrifice a man could perform-He gave His life for us.
+Jesus revealed His love for us through the greatest self-sacrifice a man could perform-He gave His Life for us.
 God became one of us.
-Christ has identified with us, and He wants to enable us to live fulfilled lives.
-The church owes its life to the Word of promise and is nourished and preserved by the same Word.
-If the soul has the Word, it is rich and is lacking nothing of peace, of righteousness, of salvation, of joy, of liberty.
-Advent’s mood calls us to a mature, clear-sighted and steadfast faith.
+Christ has identified with us and wants to enable us to live fulfilled lives.
+The church owes its Life to the Word of Promise and is nourished and preserved by the same Word.
+If the soul has the Word, it is rich and lacks nothing of peace, righteousness, salvation, joy, and liberty.
+Advent’s mood calls us to a mature, clear-sighted, steadfast faith.
 The real meaning of Christmas lies in the combination of magical ceremonies and the message that God has broken through our human selfishness.

-John’s Gospel adds perspective whereby the reader is led all the way back to Creation to see even that in the light of the resurrection.
+John’s Gospel adds perspective whereby the reader is led back to Creation to see even that in the Light of the resurrection.
 John points us continually toward Jesus and His mission.
-John’s life is directed toward Jesus and in service of His kingdom.
-We must let go of EVERYTHING that is blocking God’s path to us.
-To have a relationship with Christ is to have a relationship of openness to God and share His eternal life.
-The world can’t understand the light and darkness, but the darkness of our universe has been scattered.
-The one who is light suffered the darkness of death and hell in our place.
-The Crucifixion did not extinguish the light because Jesus is Lord of Death and Lord of Life.
-We are not in darkness anymore.
+John’s Life is directed toward Jesus and in service of His kingdom.
+We must let go of everything blocking God’s path to us.
+To have a relationship with Christ is to be open to God and share His eternal Life.
+The world can’t understand the Light and darkness, but the nights of our universe have been scattered.
+The Light one suffered the nights of death and hell in our place.
+The Crucifixion did not extinguish the Light because Jesus is Lord of Death and Lord of Life.
+We Crucifixion darkness anymore.
 We have “seen the light”.
-God’s word has created us and bound us together.
+God’s Word has created us and bound us together.

-God’s immensity is always flooding us with grace.
-Our spiritual blindness can’t drive us away from God’s grace.
-The major consequence of our sinful nature is blindness to truth, reality, the nature of sin and the necessity of a Saviour.
+God’s immensity is always flooding us with Grace.
+Our spiritual blindness can’t drive us away from God’s Grace.
+The major consequence of our sinful nature is blindness to the truth, reality, the nature of sin, and the necessity of a Saviour.
 The Saviour of humankind has been given to us.
 The Word is immersed in every aspect of our lives-from empty problems at work, to temptation, to fun-time partying, to betrayal, to exhilaration, to grief, to laughter, to pain.
-We draw grace from God’s entire resources—an inexhaustible warehouse.
-From his fullness, we have all received grace upon grace.
+We draw Grace from God’s entire resources—an inexhaustible warehouse.
+From his fullness, we have all received Grace upon Grace.
 Grace and truth came through Jesus Christ.

-Even a small light can dispel a great darkness—even a tiny candle can drive darkness out of a large room.
-Light and darkness are opposites, but they are not opposites of equal power.
-Light is stronger than darkness; darkness cannot prevail against it…Similarly, darkness cannot overcome those who walk in the light.
+Even a small light can dispel great darkness—even a tiny candle can drive darkness out of a large room.
+Light and darkness are opposites but not opposites of equal power.
+Light is stronger than darkness; darkness cannot prevail against it…Similarly, darkness cannot overcome those who walk in the Light.
 To witness for Christ often provokes the forces of darkness to violence, and Christian witnesses often become martyrs—a reality as true today in many parts of the world as it ever was in the Roman world of Christ’s time.
 Much of the world today is still in rebellion.
-It still prefers darkness to light, because its deeds are evil.
+It still prefers darkness to Light because its deeds are evil.
 That is true of all of us at certain points in our lives.

-This same light pierces the darkest corners of our own reality of sins and failures.
-This same light motivates us more than guilt.
-No amount of good works can completely erase the guilt and stain of failure and sin from our past.
-We have the very real Spirit of the Living God whose ministry in the world is to reveal to us our need for a Saviour.
-This very same Saviour took our problem of sin and nailed it to the Cross.
-While the Holy Spirit convicts us of our sin, He then leads us to Christ, giving us the gift of faith that we might receive the grace of God.
+This same Light pierces the darkest corners of our reality of sins and failures.
+This same Light motivates us more than guilt.
+No amount of good work can completely erase the guilt and stain of failure andeviln from our past.
+We have the very real Spirit of the Living God, whose ministry in the world is to reveal to us our need for a Saviour.
+This very same Saviour took our sin problem and nailed it to the Cross.
+While the Holy Spirit convicts us of our sins, He then leads us to Christ, giving us the gift of faith that we might receive the Grace of God.
 Christ’s forgiveness causes us to become new people.
-Then, by grace, we are able to walk in the new works that replace the old works.
+Then, by Grace, we can walk into the new works that replace the old ones.